ecg-icas/icas/src/source/reference/get-campaign-views-budget.rst

 Returns an overview of ``adLite`` objects, based on matching query parameters, in the context of a particular campaign.
 In addition, it returns the total size of the result set matching the parameters criteria, and a next page token if additional pages are available.
 This view should be used to quickly get insight on the ads in a campaign that might need attention or optimizing, from an ad total budget perspective.
 It should not be used for scrapping the entire inventory of ads from that campaign.
-At the moment ``adLite`` records are comprised of only the ad identifiers (sorted in descending order, newest ads first), however, we plan to enhance the response with more denormalized data pertaining an ad, based on further understanding of how this endpoint will be used.
+At the moment ``adLite`` records are comprised of only the ad identifiers (by default sorted in descending order, newest ads first, unless specified otherwise), however, we plan to enhance the response with more denormalized data pertaining an ad, based on further understanding of how this endpoint will be used.

 Parameters
 ~~~~~~~~~~